Red Cross Museum, Geneva

 , landmines, the Rwandan genocide

-Admission: 15 Sfr, concession 7 Sfr for students, unemployed or senior citizens etc. – including an audio-guide (available in English, French, German, Italian, Russian, Spanish, Chinese and Japanese).
-On the first Saturday of each month the admission fee is "pay-what-you-wish".
+Admission: 15 Sfr, concession 10 Sfr for students, unemployed or senior citizens etc. – including an audio-guide (available in English, French, German, Italian, Russian, Spanish, Chinese and Japanese).

 Musée International de la Croix-Rouge et du Croissant-Rouge, at 17 Avenue de la Paix, in Geneva, Switzerland

 .
-From the city centre follow signs for the United Nations Office (ONU); from Gare Cornavin take bus No. 8 to Appia bus stop.
-Restricted parking.
+From the city centre follow signs for the United Nations Office (ONU); from Gare Cornavin take bus No. 20 to Appia bus stop.
+Restricted parking is available.